 Yes, you can.
 There are some great solutions for people who would rather buy an extension for their existing BBQ or Grill.
 These provide space-saving benefits, and usually at a lower price point too.
 Take a look at some of the units we’ve reviewed here:

 Usually made from clay, brick or concrete (specially crafted to give heat resistance over long periods) a wood fired pizza oven was traditionally made using cost effective materials which could be obtained from nature.
 The cooking method used is one of the easiest and most efficient, using a gentle fire, just like back in the primal years.

 A wood fire built inside of the oven allows the oven to begin heating to a quick and efficient cooking temperature.
 It is essential to be careful around the oven, as the materials used to make the oven can absorb the heat.
 The open fire can be a burn risk, however by using the right tools you can minimise any danger and get the best results from your burner.

-Why Choose A Wood Fired Pizza Oven?
+Why Choose A Wood Burning Pizza Oven?

 If you are here looking for help and advice surrounding whether you should be looking to buy a gas or wood fired pizza oven, you are more than likely looking to know what makes these ovens more appealing than their gas counterpart, so let us tell you.

 Wood fired ovens offer one of the best cooking environments available to you, the fact that they draw their heat from a real fire of burning wood that is located safely at the back of the oven means that cooking takes a fraction of the time that it would take to cook the same item in a more traditional electric or gas powered oven.